Thinking of starting an online store in Australia?

 Conversion Rate (%): the percentage of site visitors who purchase from your store.
 The higher your conversion rate is, the more sales your ecommerce store makes.

 Average Order value: this measures the revenue you earn per order.
-Use it to offer discounts, upsell, and sell others items in bundles.
+Use it to offer discounts, upsell, and sell other items in bundles.

 Shopping cart abandonment: this measures the number of visitors who do not finalize the transaction at the checkout.
-Customers may do this due to lengthy checkout forms, high shipping or delivery fees, or lack of payment convenience.
+Customers may opt for this due to lengthy checkout forms, high shipping or delivery fees, or lack of payment convenience.

 Revenue on ad spend: this shows the revenue earned per advertising spend.
 This is critical for understanding how effectively you have spent your ad campaigns.
 The higher the figure, the better.

-Customer lifetime value: CLV shows the expected revenues of customers for their lifetime.
+Customer lifetime value: CLV shows the expected revenue of customers for their lifetime.
 It helps indicate customer retention and loyalty.

-Map overlay: this shows which visitors are from different countries and states.
-This can be especially important if you want to cater products to a specific state or city or if you want to export to another country.
+Map overlay: this shows which visitors belong to different countries and states.
+This can be especially important if you want to cater products for a specific state or city or if you want to export to another country.

-To get your store off the ground, adopt a holistic approach to your marketing and advertising strategy.
-For this, you will need to employ an array of digital marketing tools from SEO and PPC to social media and mobile marketing.
+You need to adopt a holistic approach to your marketing and advertising strategy for starting an online store.
+For this, you will need to use an array of digital marketing tools from SEO and PPC to content marketing and mobile lead generation.

-Here are the basic methods to market your ecommerce store:
+Here are the basic digital marketing methods you can use:

-SEO and SEM: optimize your online store to rank on top search engine pages using relevant keywords, meta titles and descriptions, forum participations, etc.
+SEO and SEM: optimize your online store to rank high on top search engines using relevant keywords, meta titles, descriptions, and forum participation, etc.

 Social Media Marketing: have a broad social media presence on Facebook, Instagram, Twitter, and other channels to widen your store’s reach and for store branding.

-Online ads: create and run ad campaigns through Google Adwords, Bing ads, and Facebook ads to generate traffic and demand for your store.
+Online ads: create and run ad campaigns through Google Adwords, Bing ads, and Facebook ads to generate traffic, awareness and demand for your store.

 Email marketing: use email marketing to engage customers with new product features, special and more.
-Email marketing is particularly useful for reminding customers to complete their checkouts if they have abandoned their shopping carts.
+Use best email marketing practices to remind customers to complete their checkouts if they have abandoned their shopping carts and increase engagements.

 Have a Logistics Plan

-Your logistics plan is the final piece of the puzzle for your online store.
-Forget to get this in place, and your store won’t make waves among your customers.
+Your logistics plan is the final piece of the puzzle when starting an online store.
+Forget to get this in place, and you won’t make a single sale.

-You can choose to do your distribution in-house by hiring riders to distribute items to customers.
-Or you can outsource it to a third-party delivery company that can package and deliver items to customers on their own.
+You can opt for in-house distribution by hiring riders to deliver items to customers.
+If this is difficult, outsource it to a third-party delivery company that can package and deliver items to customers on their own.

-Follow these 6 steps to create your online store with ease.
-Don’t forget that once your online store is live, it is your web hosting’s performance that will make your store stand out from others.
+Follow these 8 steps for starting an online store with ease.
+For more information, check out 20 best ecommerce sites in Australia.
+Don’t forget that once your ecommerce store is live, it is your web hosting’s performance that will make your store stand out from others.

 Simplified Managed Cloud Hosting for Ecommerce Stores.